Lung Cancer

 In 3 days, without leaving home.

-In the case of symptoms caused by local tumour growth and invasion of neighbouring lung structures, persistent cough, whether or not associated with expectoration, is the most common, occurring in 45-75% of patients.
+When symptoms do appear—caused by local tumor growth and invasion of neighboring lung structures—the most common is a persistent cough, with or without sputum production, occurring in 45–75% of patients.

-On other occasions, the symptoms appear due to the existence of distant metastases, most frequently in the lymph nodes, bones, brain, liver and adrenal glands.
+In other cases, symptoms arise from the presence of distant metastases, most commonly affecting the lymph nodes, bones, brain, liver, and adrenal glands.

-Finally, there are a series of symptoms caused by so-called paraneoplastic syndromes (symptoms that are not directly caused by the tumour), caused by inappropriate secretion of substances by the tumour.
+Finally, there are a series of symptoms produced by so-called paraneoplastic syndromes (symptoms not directly caused by the tumor), which result from the inappropriate secretion of substances by the tumor.

 Do you have any of these symptoms?